tvardy/personal-website/_posts/2018-08-21-understanding-the-git-add-git-commit-pair.md

 tag: [ git, vcs, IT metaphors ]
 ---
 Sooner or later all of my students step into learning [Git](//git-scm.com).
-It's pretty obvious; I can't really imagine situation in which a person wanting to become a programmer (of any programming language(s)) would not need to learn and use a <accr title="Version Control System">VCS</accr>.
+It's pretty obvious; I can't really imagine a situation in which a person wanting to become a programmer (of any programming language(s)) would not need to learn and use a <accr title="Version Control System">VCS</accr>.
 And `git` gained its high position in this area for a reason.

-One thing I noticed is that roughly one on four of my students would asked me a question like:
+One thing I noticed is that roughly one on four of my students would ask me a question like:

 > "Why do I need to do